bachsofttrick/reversi-ai531/README.md

 Monte Carlo change the iteration count: 10, 20, 50, 100, 200, 500.
 We compare:
 - Total move, total time spent thinking for each algorithm
-- Average time spent per moves for each algorithm
+- Average time spent per move for each algorithm
-- Which moves cost the most time for each algorithm
+- Which move costs the most time for each algorithm
 - Win rate